88mphapp/docs/docs/smartcontract.md

 - `amount`: The amount of the deposit, in stablecoins.
 Scaled by \(10^{stablecoinDecimals}\).
 - `maturationTimestamp`: The Unix timestamp at and after which the deposit will be able to be withdrawn.
 In seconds.
+- `initialDeficit`: The initial deficit caused by the deposit.
+Equal to zero.
 - `active`: `true` if the deposit hasn't been withdrawn, `false` otherwise.

 ##### `function UIRMultiplier() external view returns (uint256)`